birchal/pdfkit/README.md

 # PDFKit

 A JavaScript PDF generation library for Node and the browser.
+Forked for Birchal to allow further modification as the library is not very actively maintained.

 ## Description